IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 Task 11

-Modeling the identification process using frequency response for a linear link, which is determined by a second-order differential equation that does not contain the first derivative:
+Modeling the identification process using frequency response for a linear loop, which is determined by a second-order differential equation that does not contain the first derivative:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/5fb5364c-7a74-44f9-b252-38ca07042cd5)